CNC-IISER-BHOPAL/Disease-Models-with-Python-Mesa/README.md

 These are very basic rudimentaries.
 I am in the process of deveoping a lockdown model for the same and will post more.

-Have fun creating your own pandemic
+Have fun creating your own pandemic.

+Original Creator
--Ayush Mathur (18065)
+Ayush Mathur (18065)